 Also, ceramic media that is too small will not clean these parts effectively.
 This means that the process will be uneconomical and inefficient.

-Apart from size, the shape also matters.
-Different types of stainless steel parts come with different shapes and sizes.
+Apart from size, shape also matters.
+Different types of stainless steel parts come in different shapes and sizes.

 The shape matters because every inch of the stainless steel part has to be reached, including the most intricate parts.

 You may have many parts that need tumbling, all with different shapes.
 Using media with different shapes increases the probability of reaching the most intricate parts.

 By so doing, you’ll solve the angle problem.

 Now, ceramic media is not a one-off material.
 It can be reused and recycled until it loses its abrasive quality.